rcristino/MyRobot/README.md

 interfaces, workflows, communication, commands, events handling, etc.

 List of functionalities:
-* voice commmand to move fowards, backwards, left and right
+* voice command to move forwards, backwards, left and right
-* using IR as a radar to messure the distance.
+* using IR as a radar to measure the distance.
 If obstacle is ahead, then it will stop
 * a small wheel pointing up on the robot, it is a button.
 When it is pressed,  it will open or close the gripper
 * it is possible to have a logger tool connected and observe remotely all commands, events and current robot state